St Bees Man

-St Bees Man was the name given to the extremely well preserved body of a medieval man discovered in the grounds of St Bees Priory, Cumbria, in 1981.
-His identity was subsequently established with a high degree of probability as that of Anthony de Lucy, 3rd Baron Lucy, who died in 1368, probably killed on crusade at New Kaunas, in what is now Lithuania.
+St Bees Man was the name given to the extremely well-preserved body of a medieval man discovered in the grounds of St Bees Priory, Cumbria, in 1981.
+His identity was subsequently established with a high degree of probability as Anthony de Lucy, 3rd Baron Lucy, who died in 1368, probably killed on crusade at New Kaunas, in what is now Lithuania.

 Discovery

 St Bees Man was discovered during an archaeological dig by the University of Leicester on the site of St Bees Priory.
 The 1981 dig examined two areas of the ruined chancel aisle at the west end of the priory.
-The aisle was built in about 1300 in the Decorated style, and is thought to have fallen into ruin before the Dissolution of the priory in 1539 due to structural failure caused by poor foundations.
+The aisle was built in about 1300 in the Decorated style, and is thought to have fallen into ruin before the dissolution of the priory in 1539 due to structural failure caused by poor foundations.

 The body was found buried in a wooden coffin, wrapped in lead sheet.
 Despite the lead sheet being damaged at the foot end, the body was in a remarkable state of preservation.
 The body was wrapped in two shrouds, which are on display in the priory.
 Since the body's identity was unknown, he was dubbed "St Bees Man".

 The coffin and contents were examined forensically over the following week.
 The body was reported to exhibit pink skin and visible irises immediately after being exhumed.
 An autopsy performed on the body shortly after its discovery indicated that the cause of death was most likely a haemothorax caused by a direct blow to the torso.

 Although the body was about 600 years old, his nails, skin and stomach contents were found to be in near-perfect condition.

 The lead sheet in which the body was wrapped excluded moisture whilst the pine pitch coating of the shroud excluded air.

+The body was subsequently re-buried in the churchyard at St Bees.

 Identity

-The identity of St Bees Man is now almost certain to have been that of Anthony de Lucy, who may have been born in 1332/1333 and was probably killed in 1368, fighting for the Teutonic Knights in the Northern Crusades against the Lithuanians.
+The identity of St Bees Man is now considered almost certainly to be Anthony de Lucy, who may have been born in 1332/1333 and was probably killed in 1368, fighting for the Teutonic Knights in the Northern Crusades against the Lithuanians.
 This was established in 2010 after an osteobiographical approach was taken in identifying the skeleton of the woman who was buried with him, which was still available for analysis using modern methods developed since the remains were found in 1981.
 It is now thought that after his death the vault was enlarged to take the body of his sister, Maud de Lucy, who died in 1398.